microsoft/aed-blockchain-learn-content/README.md

 **Status:** Planning

 ### Module: Create a decentralized application

 1. Introduction
-2. What are decentralized applications
+2. Understand decentralized applications
-3. Ways to build them
+3. Learn the options to build decentralized applications
 4. What frontend UI framework you need to know
 5. Exercise: Create the app
 6. UI/UX best practices